lucashfreitas/blog-lucasfsantos/content/posts/2019-06-09--Deploy-SPA-Cloudfront.md

 Okay, let's finally get in action.
 I hope you guys not feeling overwhelmed.

-# STEP 2 - Create S3 Bucket, make it public read access and enable static website hosting
+# Create S3 Bucket, make it public read access and enable static website hosting

 Using AWS Web Console, access S3 Service and create a new bucket.
 Then click on the bucket and access the permission tabs to make it public:
 Click in public access settings and make sure that all four options are set to false.